Semi-universality of CFT$_d$ entropy at large spin: The fluid stress tensor in the large limit

 \subsection{Weyl invariance: Tracelessness}

-Since we started from a Weyl-invariant Lagrangian, the stress tensor is expected to be traceless order by order in the $\gamma$-expansion in each derivative order of the thermal partition function.
+Since we started from a Weyl-invariant Lagrangian, the stress tensor is expected to be traceless order-by-order in the $\gamma$-expansion in each derivative order of the thermal partition function.
 Indeed, at leading order, using

 we confirm that the stress tensor is traceless.